libreswitch/ops/docs/ansible_user_guide.md

 ## Installing Ansible

-As per the flavor of the operating system, there are different ways to install Ansible.
+Based on the operating system, there are different ways to install Ansible.

-Recommended by Ansible official documentation for linux:
+Recommended by Ansible official documentation for Linux:
 ```
 $sudo pip install Ansible
 ```